yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/data-types.md

 Whether you're storing text, numbers, dates, or more complex data like arrays and JSON, YugabyteDB provides robust options to define the structure of your database tables.
 Choosing the correct data type ensures that data is stored optimally, queries run efficiently, and constraints like precision, length, and integrity are properly maintained.

-In this guide, we’ll explore the different data types to handle different kinds of data efficiently.
+This guide explores the different data types to handle different kinds of data efficiently.

 ## Setup